ETHZ-INS/DLCAnalyzer/README.md

 ![](README_figs/README-unnamed-chunk-10-1.png)<!-- -->

-As you can see now the px.to.cm ratio was calculated and the data was automatically transformed into a metric dimension.
-The same process is possible with a pre defined ratio or with a distance measurement between two points
+As you can see now `the px.to.cm` ratio was calculated and the data was automatically transformed into a metric dimension.
+The same process is possible with a pre-defined ratio or with a distance measurement between two points

-## OFT analysis on a single file
+## OFT analysis of a single file

 Here we will explore how we can perform an OFT (open field test) analysis on a single file

-lets start by loading and pre-processing the data:
+Let's start by loading and pre-processing the data:

 ```r